 If you need help setting up WordPress, you should get help from one of our recommended WordPress maintenance services.

 7.4 The importance of a WordPress Theme

-Consider premium themes as these come with customization options, support, and updates.
+Consider premium themes, which come with customization options, support, and updates.
 Check our list of 50+ recommended affiliate marketing themes for WordPress blogs.
 Layout and color choices have some role in this; if you run a photography blog, you should choose a format that emphasizes images, for example.
-A financial blog might find it helpful to install a live tracker of the stock exchange on their front page; a sports blogger might have a ticker of scores and match results.
+A financial blog might find it helpful to install a live tracker of the stock exchange on its front page; a sports blogger might have a ticker of scores and match results.

 7.5 Logo and other graphic elements

 A great way to clarify your brand is to design a logo that reflects your niche.
 I recommend taking the financial investment to hire a freelancer to design the logo for you.
 The logo will represent your brand in most readers’ minds, and the initial investment you make in hiring a designer will be repaid by the boost to your brand recognition.

 Check the best ten freelance websites where you can outsource your design project.
 A well-designed site will be more likely to attract visitors and ultimately be worth the initial financial investment.

 Though this is most important with your logo, your blog design aspects can also be actual.
 Here is a list of graphical elements: logos, Banners, Favicons, social media covers and profile pictures, ebook covers, etc. You can use Canva to design all these elements, but hire a designer when money comes in.